solodev/cloud-documentation/src/pages/pages/read/index.md

 The page details page gives you a comprehensive overview of your page with convenient access to edits and functionality.

 Your page detail utilizes our Page Studio editor.
-It has robust built-in drag-and-drop WYSIWYG editing functionality as well as the option to toggle to edit source directly.
+It has robust built-in drag-and-drop WYSIWYG editing functionality as well as the option to toggle to edit sources directly.

 ><img src="../../../images/pages-details.jpg" alt="pages-details" style="width: 100%; display: block"></a>

-## Step 1: Create from the scratch or update page in Page Studio editor
+## Step 1: Create from scratch or update the page in the Page Studio editor

 ### Name